Chapter 11. Garbage Collector

 Afterwards, the trash is emptied.

-Before playing with the GC, first run the nix garbage collector once, so that we have a cleaned up playground for our experiments:
+Before playing with the GC, first run the nix garbage collector once, so that we have a clean playground for our experiments:

 $ nix-collect-garbage finding garbage collector roots... [...] deleting unused links... note: currently hard linking saves -0.00 MiB 1169 store paths deleted, 228.43 MiB freed